Someone asked a question about unconfessed trespasses.

 A mediator takes into consideration the interest of both parties that are separated (Gal.
 3:20).
 They approach each party in order to communicate and build a relationship (Rev. 3:20).
 If successful, the barrier is destroyed and the parties are brought together (1 Pet.
 3:18).
 For mediation to be successful, both parties must be willing to be reconciled to one another.
 For example, because the Jewish leaders refused Christ’s help, they were never reconciled (Mt.
 23:37; Jn.
 5:40).

 Deal with your own faults

 A peacemaker begins by dealing with their own faults.
 This is difficult because we readily see faults and problems elsewhere, but fail to see them in ourselves (Mt.
 7:3-5).
 If this is not addressed, we are hypocrites and will not have the respect of others.
-We must realise that being a Christian does not guarantee Christ-like behaviour.
+We must realize that being a Christian does not guarantee Christ-like behavior.

 Seek God’s help through the Scriptures, prayer and the assistance of a close friend or relative who can be more objective than you.

 We should take responsibility for our wrongs and apply the peace process to destroy the barrier and restore peace by confessing our failures to all directly affected, and repenting by changing the way we think and behave.Once you have dealt with your contribution to a conflict, you may approach others about theirs (Mt.
 7:5).

 If barriers to peace still exit, the next step is to consider whether they can be overlooked.
 Some conflicts are not worth fighting over and should be settled quickly.